mengxinayan/OSTEP-note-homework-code/ch8/homework/simulation/README.md

 ### 8.3

+> 3. How would you configure the scheduler parameters to behave just like a round-robin scheduler?

 There is only one queue (by `-n 1`), and setting time slice <= (max job length) / (the number of jobs).

 The program parameters are as follows.